himanshugeek12/Grocery-Sales-Analysis/README.md

 - Which **outlet types perform best in terms of sales and volume**?
 - What are the **year-wise outlet establishment trends**?

-- Dashboard Interaction <a href="https://github.com/himanshugeek12/Grocery-Sales-Analysis/blob/master/Grocery%20Sale%20Dashboard.png">View Dashboard</a>
+ -Dashboard Interaction <a href="https://github.com/himanshugeek12/Grocery-Sales-Analysis/blob/master/Grocery%20Sale%20Dashboard.png">View Dashboard</a>

 ## 🔄 Process
 - Verified dataset for missing values and inconsistencies.